bdwilson/hubitat/BTLE-Presence/README.md

 Hubitat Installation
 --------------------
-1. Go to Drivers Code and create a new device using [virtual-mobile-presence.groovy](https://github.com/ajpri/STApps/blob/master/devicetypes/ajpri/virtual-mobile-presence.src/virtual-mobile-presence.groovy).
+1. Go to Drivers Code and create a new device using this [Virtual BTLE Presence Device](https://raw.githubusercontent.com/bdwilson/hubitat/master/virtual-mobile-presence-BTLE.groovy).
 2. Go to Devices and create a new virtual device '''name it whatever the location name will be called in your script with a - and a USER after it'''.
 Mine are called "Home-Brian" and "Home-Spawn1".
 Network Device ID can be
 '''HOME_VIRTUAL_PRESENCE_1''' for the first.
 Device Type will be